gogromat/selectoid/README.md

     - ```focusOutClose: true|false``` - will 'focusout' action hide the select or not (default true)

-Also the selectoid html element can have parameters as html `data-[]` attributes.
+Also the selectoid can have parameters specified as html5 data- attributes (`data-[]`).
 Ex.: `<div class="selectoid" id="selectoid4" data-initial="bo" data-responsive="false"></div>`
 - will create selectoid
 - set initial value (option) to 'bo'
 - set selectoid to be NOT responsive (no eventListeners for change of width)

 All options:
 [select_class,button_class, holder_class, selectoid, select (id of select box), holder (id of holder), button